Featuring an in-person training seminar on July 9–11, 2025 in New York City

 • An early-career** mathematician* with a PhD who wants to share your passion about the power of mathematics and its applications?

-Apply to join the Mathematics Outreach Seminar and Training (MOST) program!
+Apply for the Mathematics Outreach Seminar and Training (MOST) program!

 This program starts in July with a multi-day training seminar hosted by the National Museum of Mathematics in collaboration with the Peoples Improv Theater (The PIT) in New York City.
 MOST Fellows will join a selective cohort of female mathematicians to develop their ability to share their knowledge and research with the general public in an engaging, easily accessible way.